rapid7/r7insight_docker/README.md

 - `--no-logs` if you do not want logs to be published to the Rapid7 Insight Platform.

-- `--no-events` if you do not want events to be published to the Rapid7 Insight Platform.
+- `--no-docker-events` if you do not want events to be published to the Rapid7 Insight Platform.

 - `-i, --statsinterval <STATSINTERVAL>` downsamples the logs sent to the Rapid7 Insight Platform.